-When you complete this programme you will be able to:
+When you finish this programme you will be able to:

-- understand the main ideas and key supporting details of moderately complex spoken and written information on familiar and unfamiliar topics
+- understand the main ideas and key supporting details of quite complex spoken and written information on familiar and unfamiliar topics

-- participate effectively in sustained, spoken academic discourse
+- take part effectively in sustained, spoken academic conversation

-- write detailed, well developed and moderately complex academic texts
+- write detailed, well-developed and quite complex academic texts.

 If studying at our Dunedin Campus